PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

 - Improve seeders

 ## Todo
-- Export: Should deleted_at be included ?
-If yes, should export method ask the model to include deleted ?
-- User: Should delete user check the foreign keys ?
-Should remove the picture from storage ?
 - Todo's in the source code.
+- Export:
+  - include deleted parameter.

+- User:
+  - cannot delete user if they're a student. maybe use the guest siteRole to determine it ?
+    - Accepted request automatically set the user role to USER
+  - Picture:
+    - Update using the POST /user/{user}/picture
+      - Automically delete the previous picture from the storage.
+    - Delete using the DELETE /user/{user}/picture
+  - When a user is deleted : delete their picture from storage and update model to null it.

 - Grades:
   - Cannot update grades with a score.
   - Cannot be deleted when there's a score.

-- Users : Allow to update the picture, delete the previous one.

 - App access
-  - Enrollment
-    - Delete : Can only be deleted by its own user and when it's in PENDING status.
+  - Policies secures all controller methods using the site_role.

--
+- Courses
+  - when assigning a group to a course, only create grades for students.

 - groups
   - Name, timestamps (to determine school year 20XX - 20YY)